gitbykoga/gitbykoga.github.io/content/_index.md

 -split-

 # About
-Get ready to learn more about digital art, game development, web design, and more!
+Here you'll learn more about digital art, game development, web design, and more!
 Created for free, **byKOGA** started in 2020 with the intention of teaching high quality content for the next generation of tech users.
 Inspired by Brackeys, my goal is to create a positive community of passionate members.
 Interested?
 Check the links in the bottom-left corner!

 -split-

 # Portfolio
-Sed aliquam risus maximus, luctus arcu vel, sagittis nisl.
-Nullam id sapien in est venenatis eleifend non non orci.
-Nullam iaculis cursus eleifend.
-Etiam sit amet turpis purus.
-Morbi luctus bibendum rhoncus.
-Integer a libero lorem.
-Interdum et malesuada fames ac ante ipsum primis in faucibus.
-Praesent mollis velit nunc, vitae hendrerit libero lacinia vitae.
-Vivamus porttitor orci sit amet purus dictum congue quis in urna.
+`>> print(Hello World)`!
+I'm André Koga, a game developer, web designer, digital artist, sports lover, and a very hardworking person,

 -split-